The Four Elements

 nontransparent = mostly unconscious

-unclean = feeling are in conflict with morals
+unclean = feelings are in conflict with morals

-as time component: flow of life; review respectively extrapolation of the future as a possible perspective from the current starting position (see also “path symbols”)
+as time component: flow of life; review resp. extrapolation of the future as a possible perspective from the current starting position (see also The Path)

 characteristic for these dreams is that the water is not in the center of attention, more important is the passing world

-E.: “I sit in a plane and see a river below me.
+“I am on a plane and see a river below me.
 I see hills, mountains, valleys and many tributaries from which some flow through the river.
-The imprint of the silver blue water is obvious and I know that the river symbolizes my life that gets richer with the encounters.
+The imprint of the silver blue water is obvious and I know that the river symbolizes my life which gets richer with every encounter.
 Every crossing with another river is an encounter.
 I can clearly see that sometimes a branch stream leaves the river.”
+(E.)

 as dynamic motion component: water as yin or primary energy (water of life) in its (reviving) flow through the body

 - also: flow of feelings (important here are amount (much or little) and dynamics (slowly or raging))

 In both last cases the water is in the center of attention and an element that effects its environment decisively – flood, water, wither etc.